HwasikJeong/cs285/hw4/README.md

 # 🎩 Model-Based Reinforcement Learning

-[Policy Gradient](https://github.com/JeongHwaSik/cs285/blob/main/hw2/README.md) and [Q-Learning](https://github.com/JeongHwaSik/cs285/blob/main/hw3/README.md) (including DQN) algorithms aim to directly learn a policy or value function (such as a Q-function) that maximizes the expected cumulative reward in order to predict future actions.
-However, these methods require extensive interaction with the environment (e.g., `env.step()`) to gather large amounts of training data, which may not be practical in many real-world scenarios.
+[Policy Gradient](https://github.com/JeongHwaSik/cs285/tree/main/hw2#%EF%B8%8F-policy-gradients) and [Q-Learning](https://github.com/JeongHwaSik/cs285/tree/main/hw3#-q-learning) (including DQN) algorithms aim to directly learn a policy or value function (such as a Q-function) that maximizes the expected cumulative reward in order to predict future actions.
+However, these Model-Free methods require extensive interaction with the environment (e.g., `env.step()`) to gather large amounts of training data for planning, which may not be practical in many real-world scenarios.
+(But if large amounts of data can be collected, Model-Free methods show promise as a general-purpose tools.)

 Model-Based Reinforcement Learning (MBRL) addresses this limitation by learning a transition model $f(s'|s, a)$ that approximates the true environment dynamics $p(s'|s, a)$ using only a limited number of interactions.
-Once learned, this model can be used to generate additional data reducing the need for direct environment interaction, which is sample efficient.
-However, **during planning**, relying on the real-world reward function (e.g., `env.get_reward()`) is still necessary, which limits practicality in many real-world applications.
+Once learned, this model can be used to generate additional trajectories for planning, reducing the need for direct environment interaction, which is sample efficient.
+(You will see this MBRL algorithm in [Experiment 1](https://github.com/JeongHwaSik/cs285/tree/main/hw4#experiment-1-mbrl-with-mpc)) However, model accuracy can act as a bottleneck to policy quality especially when search space is huge.
+Moreover, **during planning**, relying on the real-world reward function (e.g., `env.get_reward()`) is still necessary, which limits practicality in many real-world applications.

 An extended variant of MBRL also learns a reward model, enabling the agent to predict both the next state and the expected reward for any given state-action pair.
 This approach allows the agent to perform **imagination-based planning**, where it internally simulates potential trajectories and their outcomes entirely within the learned models.

-This imagination-based MBRL is particularly effective in challenging domains, such as environments with high-dimensional action spaces, long-horizon sequential tasks, or sparse rewards.
+This imagination-based MBRL is particularly effective in many challenging domains, such as environments with high-dimensional action spaces, long-horizon sequential tasks, or sparse rewards.
 By leveraging learned models to simulate diverse scenarios, the agent can explore and refine its strategy more efficiently than relying solely on real-world interactions.

-See [PlaNet](https://arxiv.org/pdf/1811.04551), [Dreamer](https://arxiv.org/pdf/1912.01603), and [DreamSmooth](https://arxiv.org/pdf/2111.03930) for more details.
+But long-horizon tasks still remain a significant challenge in reinforcement learning because errors are keep cumulating.
+To address this, researchers have developed **skill-based** reinforcement learning, where a skill typically refers to a temporally extended sequence of actions.
+By planning over these higher-level skills instead of individual low-level actions, agents can make more efficient and coherent decisions.
+This abstraction allows planning to be both faster and more reliable, especially in complex environments where long-term dependencies are important.
+For more details on skill-based reinforcement learning, refer to [SkiMo](https://arxiv.org/pdf/2207.07560).

 ## Experiment 1: MBRL with MPC